zkas bincode

 .constant

-and name, so that the VM knows how to search for the builtin constant
+The constants in the .constant section are declared with their type and name, so that the VM knows how to search for the builtin constant and add it to the heap.

 .circuit

-In here we have statements with opcodes that are executed as
+The .circuit section holds the procedural logic of the ZK proof.
+In here we have statements with opcodes that are executed as understood by the VM.
+The statements are in the form of:

-OPCODE ARG_NUM STACK_INDEX ...
-STACK_INDEX
+OPCODE ARG_NUM HEAP_TYPE HEAP_INDEX ...
+HEAP_TYPE HEAP_INDEX

 where:

-OPCODE | The opcode we wish to execute |
+OPCODEThe opcode we wish to execute

-ARG_NUM | The number of arguments given to this opcode |
+ARG_NUMThe number of arguments given to this opcode

-(Note the VM should be checking the correctness of this as well) | |
+(Note the VM should be checking the correctness of this as well)

-STACK_INDEX | The location of the argument on the stack. |
+HEAP_INDEXThe location of the argument on the heap.

-(This is supposed to be repeated ARG_NUM times) |
+(This is supposed to be repeated ARG_NUM times)

 .debug